SimonG8/qda_bench/README.md

 ### Main Components

 *   **`main.py`**
     The entry point of the application.
 Here, the benchmark configuration is defined (which hardware, which algorithms, qubit count, optimization level) and the `run_benchmark` process is initiated.
+It supports different modes, such as focusing on mapping/routing or full compilation.

 *   **`quantum_bench/runner.py`**
     The central control unit.
     - Iterates over all configured combinations of hardware, algorithms, and compilers.
     - Calls the respective compiler adapters.
-    - Collects metrics (Gate Count, Depth, Compile Time, etc.) and saves them in a CSV file (e.g., `benchmark_results_final.csv`).
+    - Collects metrics (Gate Count, Depth, Compile Time, etc.) and saves them in a CSV file.
     - Can optionally trigger verification (equivalence checking) and visualization.

 *   **`quantum_bench/data/mqt_provider.py`**